ElToberino/Tobers_Multidisplay_XXL/README.md

 **APIs**<br>
 On api.html you can change newssources and weather coordinates.<br>
-On this site changes are only saved persistently saved to file by clicking "Save Current".<br>
+On this site changes are only saved persistently to file by clicking "Save Current".<br>

 **Spotify**<br>
 Please note that Spotify has recently limited the lifetime of the refreshtoken; it expires after 180 days.
 That means you have to do the authentication process again after this time.
 You can see the remaining lifetime of the refreshtoken in the Music Api Log on api.html.<br>